Myxotrichum chartarum: Growth in its natural environment

-The ascospores can also be described as being yellow to orange in colour with a rounded football shape having longitudinal striations and a diameter between 6-8 μm on the long side and 5-8 µm on the short side.
+The ascospores can also be described as being yellow to orange in colour with a rounded football shape having longitudinal striations and a diameter between 6-8 μm on the long side and 5-8 μm on the short side.

-Asci appear hyaline, globular, and contain the typical quantity of 8 ascospores each, the size of which are 3-5 µm on the long side and 2-3 µm on the short side.
+Asci appear hyaline, globular, and contain the typical quantity of 8 ascospores each, the size of which are 3-5 μm on the long side and 2-3 μm on the short side.
 When the spores mature, they are released en masse, producing a cloud of brown-coloured dust.

 Ascocarps appear dark and spherical with short appendages, and when filled with its yellow to orange spores, the ascocarp can appear green or copper.
-The diameter of the ascocarp is 150-555μm.
+The diameter of the ascocarp is 150-555 μm.
 The spore mass fills the ascocarps between one-third and three-fourths of the total volume at peak maturity.
 The surrounding Gymnothecium has septate appendages that are straight and elongated.
 Branching points present as uncinate, or curved spines that are wider or flattened at the apices.

 Commonly found in Myxotrichum species are the secondary and tertiary branching of peridial hyphae.
 These branches can be identified by the lighter colouring in comparison to the ascocarp of the fungi, or truncation that results from the fragility of such branching.
 These truncations were previously thought to have been the release of conidiophores, but no evidence was found on initial conidiophore attachment.